SimonKvantdator/SoME1/index.md

 [comment]: <> (This .md file is automatically generated from main.tex)

----
-author:
-- Simon Jacobsson
-title: |
-    What is a tensor?\
-    Tensors from physics explained in unnecessary rigour using concepts from functional programming\
----

 If you ask a physics professor what a tensor is, they will likely tell you that "it is something that transforms like a tensor."
 I was personally a bit disappointed hearing this as a Master's student in